Break-Fix vs. Managed Services: The Major Difference

 Think of your IT problem like it’s a stalled car.
 If your car stops running or is performing sluggishly, you take it in for repair.
 That’s break-fix.
 With managed IT services, mechanics are constantly checking on your car, while it’s working, so that it doesn’t break down.

 With a proactive approach to IT, businesses pay monthly fees for service.
 It’s a recurring expense and service is provided within service level agreement (SLA) standards.
-An MSP’s goal is to prevent regular issues and company downtime.
+A Managed Service Provider’s (MSP) goal is to prevent regular issues and company downtime.

 Jesse Kuykendall, NetGain Technology OneSource expert, explains the difference between Managed Services vs. Break-Fix and the pros and cons of both.